Rave: Growth in Chicago (1980s)

 Within the early 1980s Chicago created "House music" and quickly grew with the city.
 This music scene has been one of the earliest and most influential scenes in dance music history.
 Frankie Knuckles also known as "Godfather of House Music" who was a dj-producer that was considered to have invented "Chicago House Music".
 He would mix a range of disco classics, indie-label soul tunes, European synth-disco that is now considered to be "House Music".
 Frankie played his house beats at The Warehouse (1977–1982) that was a club for members only, that attracted many black gay men but his music gained a wider crowd which then attracted straighter, whiter crowds.
 Leading its owner of the club, Robert Williams, to get rid of memberships entirely.
 Frankie left to create his own club called, "Power Plant" (1983–1985) which gained the attention of an entirely diverse crowd.
 He created his House music by using his own edits and extending the grooves within the tunes to keep the dance floor filled all-night.
 Ultimately, this phenomenon spread exponentially throughout Chicago during 1986–1987.
 Chicago house influenced music which is what created "House Music" in England during 1986 this is what grew into Electronic Dance Music today.

 New York Raves and Party Promoters (1980s)

-In the late 1980s, rave culture began to filter through into North America from English expatriates and from US DJs who would visit Europe.
-However, rave culture's major expansion in North America is often credited to Frankie Bones, who after spinning a party in an aircraft hangar in England, helped organise some of the earliest American raves in the 1990s in New York City called "Storm Raves".
+Rave culture's major expansion in North America is often credited to Frankie Bones, who after spinning a party in an aircraft hangar in England, helped organise some of the earliest American raves in the 1990s in New York City called "Storm Raves".
 Storm Raves had a consistent core audience, fostered by zines by fellow Storm DJ (and co-founder, with Adam X and Frankie Bones, of the US techno record store, Groove Records).
 Heather Heart held Under One Sky.
 Simultaneously in NYC, events were introducing electronic dance music to this city's dance scene.
 Between 1992 and 1994, promotional groups sprung up across the east coast.